-On 28 April 2016, the Mexican Congress approved a long-awaited Decree, whereby some articles of the IP Law were amended and new articles introduced, relating to the implementation of a trade mark opposition proceeding in Mexico (the Reform).
-The Reform came into force on 30 August 2016.
+On 1 June 2016, some articles of the IP Law were amended and new articles were introduced, pertaining to the implementation of a trade mark opposition proceedings in Mexico.

-According to the Reform, all new applications filed in Mexico will be published for opposition purposes within ten working days of the filing date, to allow any third party who deems that a published application falls within the absolute or relative grounds of refusal as provided in Articles 4 and 90 of the IP Law to submit a brief of opposition, within a non-extendable one month term of publication of the application.
+Under the new provisions, all new applications filed in Mexico must be published for opposition purposes within ten working days of the filing date to allow any third party claiming that a published application falls within the absolute or relative grounds of refusal as provided in Articles 4 and 90 of the IP Law to submit a brief of opposition, within one month of publication of the application.
+The term is not extendable.
 The brief must be accompanied by all documentation supporting the opposition.

-Once the one month term for opposition expires, IMPI will publish within the next ten working days all oppositions filed.
-Owners of opposed applications will have a one month term to raise arguments against the alleged grounds of opposition.
+Once the one-month term for opposition expires, IMPI must publish within ten working days of filing all oppositions filed.
+Owners of opposed applications will have one month to raise arguments against the alleged grounds of opposition.

-An opposition will not suspend applications, as IMPI will continue to conduct its official examination of trade mark applications on both absolute and relative grounds in parallel to the opposition proceeding.
+The opposition will not suspend prosecution of the applications, as IMPI will continue to conduct its official examination of trade mark applications on both absolute and relative grounds in parallel to the opposition proceeding.

-It is optional for IMPI to consider the arguments submitted by the opponent in an opposition, as well as the defensive arguments raised by the applicant.
-Therefore if the application is refused, IMPI will serve the opponent with a writ informing of the refusal.
-In turn, if the application is registered, IMPI will serve the opponent with a writ informing of the granted registration.
+It will be optional for IMPI to consider the arguments submitted by the opponent in an opposition, as well as the defensive arguments raised by the applicant.
+Thus, if the application is refused, IMPI will serve the opponent with a writ informing of such refusal.
+In turn, if the application matures into registration, IMPI will serve the opponent with a writ informing of the granted registration.

-Despite the outcome of an opposition proceeding, the post-registration grounds for invalidation currently established by the IP Law remain available.
+Finally, despite the outcome of an opposition proceeding, the post-registration grounds for invalidation currently established by the IP Law will remain available.